20th Sunday in Ordinary Time

 Nevertheless, the woman refuses to take no for an answer and responds to the words of Jesus:

 She does have faith.
-She has faith in Him.
 She does believe that He can help her daughter and her persistence is rewarded.

 ‘O woman, great is your faith!
 Let it be done for you as you wish.’